MVOSlab-sdstate/PRAG304_Lab/README.md

 - ### **Lab 6:** DC Charging System Tests for Tractors This lab involves testing vehicle DC charging systems using diagnostic tools to assess battery health and determine if servicing or replacement is needed.

+-   **Lab 8 and 9:** Basics of Number System Conversion These labs cover the fundamental concepts of number system conversions, which are essential in understanding how different parts of farm machinery systems communicate.

 ## Usage Instructions